mahendrahiwale/Kubernetes/README.md

 The responsed will be generated if the services are integrated succesfully.

-**Test 2**
+# Test 2

-# The test should check that the frontend correctly displays the message returned by the backend.
+***The test should check that the frontend correctly displays the message returned by the backend***

 A simple and minimal selenium python script is added to test the greeting message fetched from the backend.
-Note : The script is made simple intentionally as to reduce the efforts of downloading n number of packages and softwares and setting them up.
+***Note :*** The script is made simple intentionally as to reduce the efforts of downloading n number of packages and softwares and setting them up.

 Setup :
 1) Install Python